Mod-two cohomology of symmetric groups as a Hopf ring: Hopf ring structure through generators and relations

 \begin{proposition} The classes $\{ \gamma_{\ell, n} \}$ such that $n 2^{\ell} = m$ generate a polynomial subalgebra of $H^{*}(B \si_{m})$. \end{proposition}

-\begin{proof} We start with $m = 2^{p}$ which is covered by \refT{Rn}, which says that the classes $\gamma_{\ell, 2^{k}}$ with $k + \ell = n$ form a polynomial subring of $H^{*}(B\si_{2^{p}})$.
-We can then use in induction on the number of ones in the binomial expansion of $m$ and Hopf ring distributivity to establish the general case. \end{proof}
+\begin{proof}[Sketch of proof.]
+We start with $m = 2^{p}$ which is covered by \refT{Rn}, which says that the classes $\gamma_{\ell, 2^{k}}$ with $k + \ell = p$ form a polynomial subring of $H^{*}(B\si_{2^{p}})$.
+We then use in induction on the number of ones in the binomial expansion of $m$ and Hopf ring distributivity to establish the general case. \end{proof}